Strikeout Pitch: Characters

 A classic literature teacher acting as the coach of the Soha High School baseball team.

 Publication

 The series is written and illustrated by Kyu Sumiyoshi.
 It began serialization on Shueisha's Shōnen Jump+ web service on September 3, 2024.
-The first tankōbon volume was released on January 4, 2025; three volumes have been released as of October 2025.
+The first tankōbon volume was released on January 4, 2025; six volumes have been released as of June 2026.

 The series' chapters are simultaneously published in English on Shueisha's Manga Plus app.